 - Strain the noodles and the baby bok choy and place them into the bowl with the prepared sauce base.

-- Assemble the biang biang noodles:Arrange the Chinese chili powder, ground Sichuan peppercorn, garlic, green onion, and a pinch of salt on top of the biang biang noodles.
+- Assemble the biang biang noodles:Arrange the Chinese chili flakes or powder, ground Sichuan peppercorn, garlic, green onion, and a pinch of salt on top of the biang biang noodles.
 Try your best to keep everything as close together, in the middle area, as possible so that it gets cooked evenly with oil.

 - In a small saucepan, heat up the 3 tablespoons of oil until it starts to smoke.